shuoli199909/rppg_adaptive_correction/README.md

-# Adaptive Physiologically Constrained Signal Correction Improves Contactless Heart Rate Monitoring
+# Adaptive physiology-informed correction for reliable remote photoplethysmography heart-rate monitoring

 > A concise, high-level description of the project.
 This repository implements a robust remote photoplethysmography (rPPG) pipeline that converts videos into heart-rate (HR) trajectories and includes motion-aware post-processing designed for challenging, real-world settings.
 Two new components—**AMTC** and **HMA_RF**—are integrated alongside the baseline **FactorizePhys** implementation to provide strong performance under motion and illumination variability.